-In addition, any student who fails to attend class or clinic for two consecutive course modules or fails to register for any semester will be considered by the college to have withdrawn.
+In addition, any student who fails to attend class or clinic for 10 consecutive course or clinic days or fails to register for any quarter will be considered by the college to have withdrawn.
 Students who have withdrawn from the program must apply for readmission.